cornwallisna/cw_website/index.md

 #  Open Positions:

+* **Volunteers to serve as Secretary and Treasurer are needed to fill these open positions in 2025**
+* **FYI, the current President and Vice President are willing to continue to serve for another year should you wish to reelect us.**
-* **Treasurer:** Our Treasurer would like to retire from this position so we are asking for someone to step forward and volunteer to serve.
+* Both our Treasurer and Secretary will retire from their current positions at the end of the year.
+Therefore, **we must fill these positions and ask for someone to step forward and volunteer to serve**
-* The current Treasurer is willing to stay on to help transition/ and on board a new Treasurer.

 * **Website Team & Website content support.**